BMT Injuries: Prevention & Management

 You should also visit your Medical Officer.
 He may prescribe you NSAIDs and other over-the-counter pain relievers.

 Recruits may want to start improving the mobility that was lost after the injury to regain stability and strength to the surrounding shoulder muscles.
-Physiotherapy can help to improve the joint mobility in the shoulder through shoulder joint mobilisations and strengthening up essential shoulder muscles.
+Physiotherapy for shoulder pain can help to improve the joint mobility in the shoulder through shoulder joint mobilisations and strengthening up essential shoulder muscles.

 Low Back Pain/Disc Injury